sebastopolys/GinsengHtml/README.md

         new ginsenghtml();
     }
 ```
-Because functions are used to print each html element, it is necesary to call the functions also.
+Because functions are used to build html elements, it is necesary to call the functions also.
 ```
 use GinsengHtml\ginsenghtml;
 use function GinsengHtml\{p,h1,h2,span,a};